| Figure | Value | Source |

 If you are an American or other non-EU citizen who owns or plans to buy property in Greece, three compliance moves matter most in 2026.

-The decision between pure short-term, hybrid, and pure long-term shapes which neighborhoods make sense, which property layouts work, and which Greek tax structures (individual ownership versus Greek LLC) are advantageous.
-Buy Greece's property advisory reviews this decision with every buyer.
+The decision between pure short-term, hybrid, and pure long-term shapes which neighborhoods make sense, which property layouts work, and which Greek tax structures are advantageous.
+BUY GREECE's property advisory reviews this decision with every buyer.

 Greek rental income is reportable on the US tax return as foreign income.
-The US-Greece tax treaty avoids double taxation, but the mechanics require careful filing on Form 1116 (Foreign Tax Credit) or Form 2555 in limited cases.
-Our 2026 capital gains tax guide addresses the cross-border tax interaction for property sales, and the same principles apply to rental income.
+The US-Greece tax treaty avoids double taxation, but the mechanics require careful filing on Form 1116 (Foreign Tax Credit).
+Our 2026 capital gains tax guide addresses the cross-border tax interaction for property sales.

 No. Airbnb and other short-term rental platforms remain legal across Greece.
 A one-year moratorium on new short-term rental licenses applies to three central Athens districts through 2026, but this does not affect existing licensed properties, the rest of Athens, the Athens Riviera, or any island or mainland region outside central Athens.